 I still sketch my keylines with a pencil and ink, with only a few differences such as the elimination of “live” ink now that some pens like the PITT have evolved to such high performance.
-The biggest difference is in how I do color: instead of making blue-line plates or using Rubylith film, I do my colorwork on a Mac in Photoshop, where I have a palette of millions of colors.
+The biggest difference is in how I do colour: instead of making blue-line plates or using Rubylith film, I do my colourwork on a Mac in Photoshop, where I have a palette of millions of colours.

 Is there a project that you’re particularly proud of?

 Getting this far alive!
 Seriously, I know you mean one of my creations, and you might already know that the Screaming Hand has become an international gigolo, partying around the globe.
 Actually, he’s become quite jaded with the high-life and all the attention and has now become a yawning hand.
 He still looks like Screaming Hand, but stickers never make noise so you can’t tell the difference.

 What gives you the most artistic freedom – the skatedeck, snowboard or surfboard markets?